pfeinsper/21b-indago-rfid-conformance-tester/docs-src/index.md

 ### Indago Devices Inc.

-Indago Devices Inc. is a startup that has its headquarters in the city of Birmingham Alabama, US, and works in the field of development and study of electronics.
+Indago Devices Inc. is a startup that has its headquarters in the city of Birmingham, in the state of Alabama, US, and works in the field of development and study of electronics.
 Despite having few employees, it seeks to innovate in the electronics market, specifically in the development of systems that communicate through RFID.

-They had already been communicating with Insper in the previous semester, and another group of students who planned to do a similar project.
-This semester they decided to request a conformance tester to help develop RFID TAGs.
-One of the driving points of the project is that currently there is no similar software available on open source for the RFID community, so it could impact not only their company, but also the worldwide RFID development community.
+They had already been conversing with Insper in the first half of 2021, with another group of students who planned to do a similar project.
+On the second half of 2021, they decided to follow up with a conformance tester to help develop RFID tags.
+One of the driving points of the project is that the currently existing solutions are proprietary, and there is no open source alternative available for the RFID community.
+Hence, they opted to make one, so it could positively impact not only their company, but also the worldwide RFID development community.

 ## Project Overview

-The main objective of this project is to develop and assemble a conformance tester for RFID TAGs where a microcontroller will be implemented and an IP core for communication with the DUT (device under testing).
-This device then shall be able to run a series of tests as a READER interacting with a TAG through the EPC-GEN2 protocol, analyzing if the TAG works as intended and complies with the requirements of the protocol.
+The main objective of this project is to develop and assemble a conformance tester for RFID tags where a microcontroller will be implemented and an IP core for communication with the DUT (device under testing).
+This device then shall be able to run a series of tests as a reader interacting with a tag through the EPC-GEN2 protocol, analyzing if the tag works as intended and complies with the requirements of the protocol.

-The tests will be implemented using C, allowing for a large number of tests to be made that target different aspects of the TAG's process, independently evaluating most of them.
-Also, it will be possible to customize the tests or develop new ones should the user need to do so.
+The tests will be implemented using the C programming language, allowing for a variety of tests to be created, each test targeting different aspects of the tag's processing, independently evaluating most of them.
+Also, the tests are customizable, being possible to edit or develop new ones, should the user need it.

-This project does not make use of RFID communication, nor does it intend to test whether the TAG is able to communicate through it.
+It is important to highlight that this project does not make use of RFID communication, nor does it intend to test whether the tag is able to communicate through it.
 Given the complexity of communicating through radio waves, the group and the teacher agreed to not cover those points in this project.
-Therefore, the device, TAG and computer shall be connected by cables.
+Therefore, the device, tag and computer shall be connected by cables.

 ### Protocol EPC-GEN2 UHF RFID

 Documentation avaliable on: <https://www.gs1.org/sites/default/files/docs/epc/Gen2_Protocol_Standard.pdf>

 The main purpose of the protocol is to allow two pieces of hardware, obtained independently, but conforming to the protocol, to communicate flawlessly.
-To achieve this, it specifies how physical and logical interactions should take place, as well as the possible commands between READER and TAG.
+To achieve this, it specifies how physical and logical interactions should take place, as well as the possible commands between reader and tag.

-To claim compliance with the protocol, a READER (also called interrogator) must meet all required specifications, having implemented all mandatory commands, be able to encode, send, receive, and decode data so that it can communicate with a TAG, as well as comply with all local government radio regulations.
+To claim compliance with the protocol, a reader (also called interrogator) must meet all required specifications, having implemented all mandatory commands, be able to encode, send, receive, and decode data so that it can communicate with a tag, as well as comply with all local government radio regulations.
 Optionally, it is allowed to implement any number of optional commands defined in the protocol and any other private commands that do not conflict with any of the mandatory ones.
-Finally, a READER must not require a TAG to be able to process any command that is not specified as mandatory in the protocol.
+Finally, a reader must not require a tag to be able to process any command that is not specified as mandatory in the protocol.

-To claim compliance with the protocol, a TAG must meet all required specifications, having implemented all mandatory commands, be able to modulate a response signal after receiving a command from a READER, and comply with all local government radio regulations.
+To claim compliance with the protocol, a tag must meet all required specifications, having implemented all mandatory commands, be able to modulate a response signal after receiving a command from a reader, and comply with all local government radio regulations.
 Optionally, it is allowed to implement any number of optional commands defined in the protocol and any other private commands that do not conflict with any of the mandatory ones.
-Finally, the TAG must not require a READER to be able to process any optional command from the protocol and is not allowed to modulate a response signal unless it has been commanded to do so by a READER using the commands present in the protocol.
+Finally, the tag must not require a reader to be able to process any optional command from the protocol and is not allowed to modulate a response signal unless it has been commanded to do so by a reader using the commands present in the protocol.

 The EPC-GEN2 UHF RFID allow four types of commands in its documentation: 1- mandatory; 2- optional; 3- proprietary; 4- custom.
 All commands defined in the protocol are either mandatory or optional.
 Proprietary and custom commands are manufacturer-defined.
-Mandatory commands shall be supported by all TAGs and READERs that claim compliance to the protocol.
+Mandatory commands shall be supported by all tags and readers that claim compliance to the protocol.
-Optional commands may or may not be supported by TAGs or READERs.
+Optional commands may or may not be supported by tags or readers.
 If any implements optional commands, then it shall do so in the manner specified in the protocol.
 Proprietary commands may be enabled in conformance with the protocol but are not specified in it.
 All proprietary commands shall be capable of being permanently disabled.
 Proprietary commands are intended for manufacturing purposes and shall not be used in field-deployed RFID systems.
 Custom commands may be enabled in conformance with the protocol but are not specified in it.
-A READER shall issue a custom command only after singulating a TAG and reading (or having prior knowledge of) the TAG manufacturer’s identification in the TAG’s TID memory.
-A READER shall use a custom command only in accordance with the specifications of the TAG manufacturer identified in the TID.
+A reader shall issue a custom command only after singulating a tag and reading (or having prior knowledge of) the tag manufacturer’s identification in the tag’s TID memory.
+A reader shall use a custom command only in accordance with the specifications of the tag manufacturer identified in the TID.
 A custom command shall not solely duplicate the functionality of any mandatory or optional command defined in the protocol by a different method.

 #### Mandatory Commands

-- <guide>Select</guide>  selects the population of TAGs that will be communicated with.
-The set can be defined by intersection, union or negation of TAGs;
+- <guide>Select</guide>  selects the population of tags that will be communicated with.
+The set can be defined by intersection, union or negation of tags;
-- <guide>Query / Query Adjust / Query Rep</guide>  starts a communication round between the TAGs and READER, deciding which TAG will participate in the round and sending the Q value for such. <guide>Query Adjust</guide>  can adjust que Q value for the TAG. <guide>Query Rep</guide>  decreases the value of Q stored within the TAG’s memory by 1;
+- <guide>Query / Query Adjust / Query Rep</guide>  starts a communication round between the tags and reader, deciding which tag will participate in the round and sending the Q value for such. <guide>Query Adjust</guide>  can adjust que Q value for the tag. <guide>Query Rep</guide>  decreases the value of Q stored within the tag’s memory by 1;
-- <guide>ACK / NAK</guide>  is sent to the TAG with the same value sent by the TAG when returning to the <guide>Query</guide>  command.
-It signifies the READER recognized the TAG’s response. <guide>NAK</guide>  changes the state of the TAGs involved in the round to <guide>arbitrate</guide>  , in which they remain as stand-by;
+- <guide>ACK / NAK</guide>  is sent to the tag with the same value sent by the tag when returning to the <guide>Query</guide>  command.
+It signifies the reader recognized the tag’s response. <guide>NAK</guide>  changes the state of the tags involved in the round to <guide>arbitrate</guide>  , in which they remain as stand-by;
 - <guide>Req_RN</guide>  requests a new random number (RN16), sending the previous one as authentication;
-- <guide>Read / Write</guide>  requests the reading of information within a specified address in the TAG’s memory bank. <guide>Write</guide>  sends information to be written in that address instead;
+- <guide>Read / Write</guide>  requests the reading of information within a specified address in the tag’s memory bank. <guide>Write</guide>  sends information to be written in that address instead;
 - <guide>Kill / Lock</guide>  sets the tag as unusable.
-It is a way to end the communication so that the TAG no longer responds. <guide>Lock</guide>  can lock or unlock portions of the TAG’s memory bank for <guide>Write</guide>  access.
+It is a way to end the communication so that the tag no longer responds. <guide>Lock</guide>  can lock or unlock portions of the tag’s memory bank for <guide>Write</guide>  access.

 #### Handshake

-The diagram below can be found in annex E of the EPC-GEN2 documentation and represents the Hand-shake between READER and TAG.
+The diagram below can be found in annex E of the EPC-GEN2 documentation and represents the Hand-shake between reader and tag.

 ![Handshake diagram](./index/handshake.png)
 *EPC UHF Gen2 Air Interface Protocol, p 138*

-The READER sends a <guide>Query</guide>  (1), to start an inventory round with the TAG.
-Upon recognizing the inventory round, the TAG checks whether to respond, and responds with a 16-bit random number <guide>RN16</guide>  (2).
+The reader sends a <guide>Query</guide>  (1), to start an inventory round with the tag.
+Upon recognizing the inventory round, the tag checks whether to respond, and responds with a 16-bit random number <guide>RN16</guide>  (2).
 To establish the communication as successful, the reader sends the <guide>ACK</guide>  (3) containing the same RN16.
-Having received and validated the confirmation, the TAG responds with <guide>PC/XPC, EPC</guide>  (4).
+Having received and validated the confirmation, the tag responds with <guide>PC/XPC, EPC</guide>  (4).
 The reader then send a <guide>Req_RN</guide>  (5), again with the old RN16, requesting a new RN16 to continue the communication.
-If the TAG again validates the RN16, it responds with the <guide>handle</guide>  (6), a new RN16.
-Once the READER receives the <guide>handle</guide>, the handshake is effectively over and the <guide>handle</guide>  will be used as authentication for all communication from that point forwards.
-Every <guide>command</guide>  (7) will be sent together with the <guide>handle</guide>  and TAG will always verify the <guide>handle</guide>  before responding (8).
+If the tag again validates the RN16, it responds with the <guide>handle</guide>  (6), a new RN16.
+Once the reader receives the <guide>handle</guide>, the handshake is effectively over and the <guide>handle</guide>  will be used as authentication for all communication from that point forwards.
+Every <guide>command</guide>  (7) will be sent together with the <guide>handle</guide>  and tag will always verify the <guide>handle</guide>  before responding (8).

 #### Tari

-The reference time interval for a data-0 in READER to TAG signaling.
+The reference time interval for a data-0 in reader to tag signaling.
 Derives from <u>T</u>ype <u>A</u> <u>R</u>eference <u>I</u>nterval.

 According to the EPC-GEN2 protocol, section 6.3.1.2.4, p 27: "Interrogators  shall  communicate  using  Tari  values  in  the  range  of  6.25μs  to  25μs.
 Interrogator  compliance  shall be evaluated using at least one Tari value between 6.25μs and 25μs with at least one value of the parameter x.
 The tolerance on all parameters specified in units of Tari shall be +/–1%.
 The choice of Tari value and x shall be in accordance with local radio regulations. ".